KosmadakisNikolaos/churn-detection/README.md

 ## Classification Task

-It was requested to build a model that correctly classify users based on their plan Standard | Paid.
+It was requested to build a model that correctly classifies users based on their plan Standard | Paid.
 Exploratory Data Analysis, Outlier Detection, Feature Selection/Extraction/Engineering,Imbalance handling, Hyperparameter Tuning.
 ### Models were evaluated based on the F1 score.